codyscode/bft-fuse/README.md

 A Byzantine fault-tolerant filesystem implemented with [BFT-SMaRt](https://github.com/bft-smart/library), [jnr-fuse](https://github.com/SerCeMan/jnr-fuse), and [jnr-posix](https://github.com/jnr/jnr-posix).
-The goal of this project is to create a filesystem which appears to the client to be a mounted filesystem but is actually coordinating with replicas beind the scenes using the BFT-SMaRt library.
+The goal of this project is to create a filesystem which appears to the client to be a mounted filesystem but is coordinating with multiple replicas beind the scenes using the BFT-SMaRt library.

 **NOTE:** Since this makes changes to the underlying filesystem on each replica,